cbaykam/php-migrations/README.md

-Php 5.x standalone migrations plugin :
+Php Standalone Migrations Plugin v0.0.1
 ================================

+This plugin enables to migrate your db tables as in Ruby on Rails.

 Installation :
 -------------------------